China–Ethiopia relations: Official contacts, agreements, and treaties

+Ethiopia and China signed a military cooperation agreement in 2005 which covers military training, technology exchange, and joint peacekeeping missions.
+As part this military cooperation agreement, Ethiopian field-grade officers routinely receive training in China.

+In 2014, China and Ethiopia signed a strategic partnership agreement.

+China has an extradition treaty with Ethiopia.

 Economic relations

 The economic relationship is multi-faceted.
 Between 2000 and 2014, China provided over $12 billion in loan finance (usually tied to infrastructure projects undertaken by Chinese firms).
 There is growing Chinese investment in the Ethiopian economy, while imports of cheap consumer goods from China ($3.4 billion in 2015) greatly exceeding exports from Ethiopia to China ($380 million in 2015).
 The Chinese appear to be interested in Ethiopia for political reasons (among African countries, its governance and developmental orientation is closest to that of China, and it hosts the African Union headquarters), and as a business partner.
 Ethiopia's focus on infrastructure has created numerous opportunities for Chinese construction firms.
 Ethiopia is also a significant market for Chinese exports that will expand as Ethiopia's rapid economic growth continues.
 For Ethiopia, Chinese finance provides critical support for the government's legitimacy, as electricity, transport, and employment opportunities continue to expand, stimulating economic growth and helping promote exports to other countries.
 China's "business is business" approach is welcome by comparison to western aid providers who often link their contributions to changes in the Ethiopian legal and political structure.

+As China began a new town construction boom around 2010, the Chinese government and state-owned enterprises began developing new towns with African governments, including Ethiopia.